 From pictorial comment on Burqa wearing horses to comic renditions of children’s songs to serious political comment, Phil has a habit of polarising those who read or listen.
 “I don’t represent any political viewpoint other then that of common sense with a touch of the absurd.
 People who take themselves too seriously don’t like that much.”

-Social justice is a common theme in his writing, and it’s this idea of justice which he believes is sadly lacking in Australian society today. ” Australians have become silent about too many things.
+As a social commentator, he has been interviewed over 200 times for radio and TV on topics ranging from education to gender to sport.
+Social justice is a common theme in his writing, and it’s this idea of justice which he believes is sadly lacking in Australian society today. ” Australians have become silent about too many things and been muzzled by an absurd politically correct morality.
 We’ve forgotten how to stand up and be counted and that’s a great shame.”

 Feel free to comment on the writing you read in the categories at right.
 Most pieces have been published by newspapers throughout Australia yet a few are published only on this site.